rogierknoester/certainly-certed/README.md

   certs:
 ```

-After starting the container the certificates will be available at `/srv/app/certs/{DOMAIN}
+After starting the container the certificates will be available in the `certs` volume with your domain name as the folder name.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)